cuongthach137/yahee/README.md

 1. Exchange texts, media (photos, voice recordings), click and hold send button to send a default emoji of different sizes aligned with how long the button is pressed (similar behavior to what you have in facebook messenger)
 2. Pin, reply, hide, recall, copy, forward or react to messages
 3. Set nicknames, conversation theme or block the other end
-4. Buzz the other end's chat window (it shakes) when sending a default emoji or when the sent text contains certain words.
+4. Buzz others (their chat windows will shake) when sending a default emoji or when the sent text contains certain words.
 5. Video call (within local network online, for now)

 Group chat